dib-lab/elvers/docs/under_the_hood.md

   - (optional) `rulename-wrapper.py` or `rulename-script.R`: a script that is used to more easily and reproducibly run the program.
   - `rulename_params.yaml`: a parameter file to direct program output and set default program parameters

 The last file (`_params`) provides program defaults that can be overridden by user input from the main config file (via a nested dictionary update).
 The parameters do need to be exact, however.
-The `--print_params` and `--build_config` options in `./run_elvers` are designed to facilitate this.
+The `--print_params` and `--build_config` options in `elvers` are designed to facilitate this.

 ## Rule Params